STEM Engagement Impacts

 Featured Partnerships

-NASA collaborated across the STEM ecosystem through high-impact activities that complement its efforts to build a diverse future STEM workforce.
+NASA has gone beyond its established goals to engage in notable partnerships and campaigns to extend its reach.
+NASA collaborated across the STEM ecosystem through high-impact collaborative activities that complement its efforts to build a diverse future STEM workforce.
 These no-exchange of funds opportunities with industry and non-profits address mutually beneficial goals.
-In FY 2022, OSTEM supported 25 active national partnerships via Space Act Agreement and an additional 21 informal collaborations to share student content.
+In FY23, NASA supported 23 active national partnerships via Space Act Agreements or Memoranda of Understanding.
 This work resulted in over 7 million digital engagements including video views and product interactions.